connor-lab/vapor/README.md

 INSTALLATION

-The VAPOR executable can be installed with pip:
+The VAPOR module executable script can be installed with pip:

     sudo pip3 install git+https://github.com/connor-lab/vapor